Threadstone-Wiki/Threadstone-Wiki/pages/global-flags.md

 Instantfalling dragon eggs can break bedrock except at y=0.
 Turning on the instant falling flag and using dragon eggs is one of the easiest and fastest ways to break bedrock above y=0.

-Instant Falling exists and can be [turned on in 1.13](https://www.youtube.com/watch?v=CfMSatbWyfo).
-Since dragon eggs no longer break bedrock in 1.13, it is not useful.

 # Redstone Power Flag
 The redstone power flag is turned off if an update suppression occurs while a redstone dust block is checking whether it is receiving power.
 Update suppressing this consistently requires the [getBlockState() to setBlockState() property of terrain population](chunk/population.md#redstone-power-suppression).